quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 A qlog file using the QlogFileSeq schema can be serialized to a streamable JSON format called JSON Text Sequences (JSON-SEQ) ({{!RFC7464}}).
-The top-level element in this schema defines only a small set of "header" fields and an array of component traces.
-This is defined in {{qlog-file-def}} as:
+The top-level element in this schema defines only a small set of "header" fields and a single component trace.
+This is defined in {{qlog-file-seq-def}} as:

 ~~~ cddl
 QlogFileSeq = {